Learn How to Grow Mamoncillo in this informative guide. Growing Mamoncillo is easy if you live in a warm climate and

 Propagation Method: Cuttings, seed

-Also called as Spanish lime, mamoncillo resembles small lime sold in clusters, it doesn’t belong to citrus family and is more like indehiscent fruit (fruit that has hard outer and tough to open).
+Also, known as Spanish lime, mamoncillo resembles small lime sold in clusters, it doesn’t belong to the citrus family and is more like indehiscent fruit (fruit that has hard outer shell and tough to open).
 It tastes between lychee to lime.
-It grows up to 25 m.
-(85 f.) tall and spread vigorously.
+It grows up to 25 meters (85 feet) tall and spread vigorously.

-Mamoncillo grows in subtropical climate.
-It is drought tolerant but serious damage inflict if exposed in frost.
+Mamoncillo grows in a subtropical and tropical climate.
+It is drought tolerant and severe damage inflict if exposed to frost.
 It can’t bear the temperature below 25 F (-4 C).

-It can be grown in variety of soil type, poor to rich and sandy but soil should be well drained.
+It can be grown in a variety of soil type, poor to rich and sandy but the soil must not be with very poor drainage.

-Adult memoncillo trees are drought tolerant, though young plant (less than 4 years) require regular watering while establishing.
+Established mamoncillo trees are drought tolerant, though young plant (less than four years) require regular watering while establishing.

 Instead of growing it from seeds, you should buy a plant from the nursery because mamoncillo grown from seeds takes 8-10 years to fruit and even that only after grafting.
-Buy a healthy plant and plant it on a dry sunny spot of your garden, which is clear from other trees.
+Buy a healthy plant and plant it on a dry, sunny spot of your yard, which is clear from other trees.

-Fertilizer young mamoncillo plant (below 4 years) with complete fertilizer every other month.
-Twice in a year apply farm manure around the it.
-Once the mamoncillo tree becomes mature and starts fruit production, apply phosphorous and potassium rich fertilizer.
+Feed young mamoncillo plant (below four years) with a complete fertilizer every other month.
+Twice in a year apply well-rotted manure around it.
+Once the mamoncillo tree becomes mature and starts fruit production, apply phosphorous and potassium-rich fertilizer.

-After 4-5 years of growing (if grown from cuttings) mamoncillo starts to fruit in summer and early fall.
-If you grow it from seeds it takes long time up to 8 years to fruit.
-When fruit’s shell becomes brittle and easily breakable then it is the time to harvest fruits.
+After 4-5 years of growing, mamoncillo starts to fruit in summer and early fall.
+If you grow it from seeds, it takes a long time up to 8 years to fruit.
+When fruit’s shell becomes brittle and easily breakable, then it is the time to harvest fruits.

 Pests and Diseases

 Keep an eye on fruit flies, citrus black fly, and several other common garden pests.
-Leaf spot and green scurf are the common pests and diseases that infect it.
+Leaf spot and green scurf are the common diseases that might affect it.